-The permitted maximum current draw per function output is listed in chapter 20 under "Technical Data,"
+The permitted maximum current draw per function output is listed in chapter 20 under "Technical Data."

-Please make sure that the load does not exceed.
-The outputs of maximum current and there are no short circuits.
-The outputs of Please make sure that the load does not exceed the permitted the LokSound have protection but if an external voltage is applied, the outputs may suffer damage or destruction.
+Please make sure that the load does not exceed the permitted maximum current and there are no short circuits.
+The outputs of the LokPilot have protection but if an external voltage is applied, the outputs may suffer damage or destruction.

-6.10.1.
+6.9.1.
 Overload Protection of Function Outputs (Blinking)

-The function outputs of LokSound decoders have electronic protection against overload and short circuit.
+The function outputs of LokPilot decoders have electronic protection against overload and short circuit.
 The decoder keeps checking the sum of all function output currents.
 If the current is too high, the decoder will switch off the outputs.
 After about 1 second, the decoder tries to switch them on again.
 Should the current still be too high - perhaps due to a short circuit - the same procedure starts again.